 We have, from time to time, experienced, and we expect to continue to experience, difficulty in hiring and retaining employees with the appropriate level of qualifications.
 Many of the companies with which we compete for qualified employees have greater resources than we have and may offer compensation packages that are perceived to be better than ours.
 For example, we often offer equity awards to our job candidates and existing employees as part of their overall compensation package.
 If the perceived value of our equity awards declines, including as a result of volatility or declines in the market price of our Class A common stock or changes in perception about our future prospects (including as valuations of companies comparable to us decline due to overall market trends, inflation, and related market effects, or otherwise), it may adversely affect our ability to recruit and retain highly qualified employees.
 We have recently experienced fluctuations, including declines, in the market price of our Class A common stock, and reduced the size of our workforce which could adversely affect our ability to attract, motivate, or retain key employees.
 Additionally, changes in our compensation structure may be negatively received by employees and result in attrition or cause difficulty in the recruiting process.
-Further, inflationary pressure may result in employee attrition to the extent our compensation does not keep up with inflation.
-Finally, we are committed to a hybrid workforce, which prioritizes hiring employees in Denver.
+Further, inflationary pressure may result in employees in Denver.
 This could slow hiring if we are unable to attract talent in the Denver market.
 If we fail to attract new employees or fail to retain and motivate our current employees, our business, financial condition, results of operations, and prospects could be materially adversely affected.